Policy Paper Competition

 Formatting?

-Single-page PDF
+two-page PDF

-File name should look like “Committee_Topic_Country”
+File name should look like “Committee_Country”

 Single-spacing